Dog walking at Oxburgh Hall

 After a walk in the fresh air with your four legged friend, it’s nice to have somewhere to sit back and put your feet (or paws) up.

 During the summer months, head to the Pantry café, where you’ll be able to enjoy a drink and something to eat with your dog.
-Why not treat your furry friend to a doggy ice-cream as a treat after your stroll?
 If you’re visiting during the winter, dogs and well behaved owners are welcome in the Servants Hall tea-room.

 You’ll find water bowls outside both our café and tearoom for dogs needing to quench their thirst.